Skip to content Accessibility statement

 Course content

 Your teaching will span disciplines, offering you differing perspectives on worldwide issues.
-Option modules are available from a variety of departments, including History, Politics, Economics, Environment, Education and Social Policy and Social Work.
+Option modules are available from a variety of departments, including History, Politics, Economics, Environment, Education, Social Policy and Social Work and Languages.
+Events organised by the Interdisciplinary Global Development Centre as well as the BA Global Development's masterclasses and field trips will offer additional opportunities for learning.

 The course is built around a core programme of problem-based learning (PBL), developing your understanding of key concepts, theories and methods through focused small-group working.
 You'll take a highly active role in your learning as you work to define and solve open-ended problems.